-The Swindon Collection of Modern British Art consists of around 600 works of art and 300 studio ceramics, made between 1880 and 2017 by artists who lived and worked in Britain.
+The Swindon Collection of Modern British Art consists of around 600 works of art and 300 studio ceramics, made between 1880 and 2018 by artists who lived and worked in Britain.
 The art collection includes 2 dimensional and 3 dimensional material, but does not currently include film, large sculpture or installation.
-SM&AG works with the Art Fund and Contemporary Art Society to continue to acquire modern and contemporary works of art.
+Swindon Museum & Art Gallery (Swindon MAG) works with the Art Fund and Contemporary Art Society to continue to acquire modern and contemporary works of art.

 There is a small collection of modern sculpture by artists including Michael Craig-Martin, Stephen Tomlin, H Carleton Attwood and Roger Leigh.

 This collection includes modern and contemporary oil and acrylic paintings by most major movements in British art.
 These include:

 - St Ives (represented by Ben Nicholson, Alfred Wallis and Terry Frost)

 - Unit One (John Nash, Edward Wadsworth and Graham Sutherland)